dagraham/etm-dgraham/README.md

 As with other etm views, in query view you can enter `/` or `?` to search incrementally forward or backward, resepectively, or press `Ctrl-C` to copy the view to the system clipboard or select a reminder and press `Enter` to display its details, press `E` to edit it and so forth.

-### Used Time Views

-The *used time* and *used time summary* views are bound to `u` and `U` respectively.
-They report `@u` (used time) entries in your reminders grouped by year-month and then heirarchially by `@i` entries.
-I have a file of reminders with `@i` and `@u` entries such as

-		* Modi ut sit sed amet sit @s 2019-11-11 10:00am @e 1h30m
-		@u 58m: 2019-11-11 10:58am @u 34m: 2019-11-11 10:34am
-		@i client A/project a1/correspondence
-		@d Aliquam non sed aliquam eius tempora quisquam dolorem.
-		Neque quiquia labore tempora magnam.
-Quiquia tempora porro est ut.
-Ut tempora sed non ut eius neque porro.
-		Sed quaerat consectetur dolor sit.

-and the *used time view* for November begins with

-		November 2019
-		  client A
-			project a1
-			  correspondence
-				* Modi ut sit sed amet sit: 1.6h Nov 11
-				% Amet modi neque eius adipisci: 2.7h Nov 27
-			  research
-				* Quisquam quiquia velit non: 2.0h Nov 19
-			project a2
-			  correspondence
-				* Consectetur voluptatem dolorem: 1.0h Nov 6
-				* Quaerat etincidunt sed non: 0.9h Nov 13
-				* Consectetur eius est adipisci: 0.5h Nov 25
-				% Magnam labore etincidunt: 1.8h Nov 28
-			  meeting
-				% Adipisci dolor labore quiquia: 0.9h Nov 7
-				% Adipisci eius velit porro: 1.4h Nov 14
-			  research
-				* Non modi non velit eius: 1.0h Nov 20
-		  client B
-			project b1
-			  correspondence
-				* Dolor neque velit dolorem: 0.4h Nov 22
-			  meeting
-				* Ipsum numquam porro consectetur: 0.8h Nov 15
-			  phone
-				- Porro voluptatem aliquam: 1.0h Nov 12
-				% Amet ut dolor velit aliquam: 1.9h Nov 13
-			  research
-				* Quisquam labore ut sit aliquam: 0.7h Nov 5
-				* Quiquia ut quisquam sit: 1.5h Nov 12
-				% Adipisci amet modi sed eius: 2.6h Nov 15
-				- Velit dolor quiquia etincidunt: 1.9h Nov 15

-Note that the display is by month and, within the month, heirarchially by index entry and reminder.
-Note also, that the reported times are aggregates of all `@u` entries in the reminder.
-The first reminder, for example, has 2 such entries:

-		@u 58m: 2019-11-11 10:58am @u 34m: 2019-11-11 10:34am

-Because of

-		usedtime_minutes: 6

-in `cfg.yaml`, each `@u` timeperiod is first rounded up to the next 6 minutes and then added.
-Thus 58m becomes 1h, 34m becomes 36m and the sum, 1h36m, is reported in hours and tenths as 1.6h.

-The reminder lines are similar to those in other views.
-With, e.g.,

-			* Modi ut sit sed amet sit: 1.6h Nov 11

-selected, pressing return would display the item's details, pressing `E` would open it for editing and so forth.

-The *used time **summary** view* for the same month begins with:

-		November 2019: 44.4h
-		   client A: 13.8h
-			  project a1: 6.3h
-				 correspondence: 4.3h
-				 research: 2.0h
-			  project a2: 7.5h
-				 correspondence: 4.2h
-				 meeting: 2.3h
-				 research: 1.0h
-		   client B: 16.6h
-			  project b1: 10.8h
-				 correspondence: 0.4h
-				 meeting: 0.8h
-				 phone: 2.9h
-				 research: 6.7h
-			  project b2: 3.9h
-				 meeting: 1.8h
-				 research: 2.1h
-			  project b3: 1.9h
-				 correspondence: 1.9h

-This view omits the reminder lines and aggregates the used times heirarchially by index entry.

-As with other dated views, the left and right cursor keys go backwards and forwards a month at a time and the space bar returns to the current month.
-Also, pressing `^C` copies the contents of the view to the system clipboard.

 ### Common Features

 While the views differ in many respects, they also share some common aspects: